Learn something new every day

 If you have to, sneak those apples out in your shirt!

 Don't do that too often though.
-I tried spending half my nights on Greyhound buses when I was travelling across the States and I was burned out by the third week.
+I tried spending half my nights on Greyhound buses when I was traveling across the States and I was burned out by the third week.

 You want to have energy to enjoy your trip, or what's the point?